GaneshKotaSLU/Data-Driven-ML-Insights/README.md

 ## Project Highlights
 - **Machine Learning Models**: Explore a variety of machine learning models implemented for different tasks.
-- **Data Analysis Tasks**: Dive into projects that extract meaningful insights from datasets.
+- **Visual Analysis**: Dive into projects that extract meaningful insights visually.

 ## Usage
 Feel free to explore the projects based on your interests.
 Each branch represents a different project or task, providing a modular and organized structure.